-For information about the SAF router exits (ICHRTX00), see $\underline{z/VM: Security \ Server \ RACROUTE \ Macro}$ Reference
+For information about the SAF router exits (ICHRTX00), see z/VM: Security Server RACROUTE Macro Reference z/VM: 7.4 RACF Security Server System Programmer's Guide

 Chapter 7.
 Recovery Procedures

 Overview

 Most activity against the RACF database is read-only, and RACF uses the primary database exclusively.
 When profile changes are made (like those resulting from RACF commands), RACF updates both the primary database and, if it is active, the backup database.
 Statistics can be recorded on both databases.
 Authorization checking, user verification, and the listing options use only the primary database.